 With mobile, each piece of equipment you own can have its own inspection checklist (here are a few starting points) without making piles of photocopies or carrying reams of paper into the garage.
 Having all your records in one place (the cloud) means that everyone can access pertinent information at any time to learn what maintenance has been done and when.
 And digital forms can alert you to minor problems early, so they can be fixed before they become major ones.

 Want to give it a try?
 Let GoCanvas convert your existing forms to mobile.
-Give it a test drive, free for 30 days.
+Give it a test drive, free.